organix/uFork/docs/tcp_dev.md

 The uFork interface is implemented as a [dynamic device](host_dev.md) with a [requestor](requestor.md) interface.

-## Stores
+## Config

-The store holds the bind address of the local party and the addresses of remote parties.
-It is configured upon creation of the TCP device.
+The config holds the bind address of the local party and the addresses of remote parties.
+It is specified upon creation of the TCP device and does not change.

-An address is selected from the store using its petname, a non-negative integer that indexes into the array.
+An address is selected from the config using its petname, a non-negative integer indexing into the array.

 Addresses are strings like `<hostname>:<port>`.

-A store's contents might look something like
+A config might look something like

-    {
-        addresses: ["0.0.0.0:3000", "2.2.2.2:3000", "3.3.3.3:3000"]
+    ["0.0.0.0:3000", "2.2.2.2:3000", "3.3.3.3:3000"]
-    }

 where petname `0` refers to a bind address and petnames `1` and `2` refer to remote addresses.

-## Connecting

-    connect_request -> tcp_dev

-Requests a new connection with a remote party.
-The input value of the `connect_request` is a petname fixnum that selects a remote address from the store.

 ## Listening